zulip/zulip/docs/development/setup-vagrant.md

-## Vagrant environment setup tutorial
+## Recommended environment setup tutorial

 This section guides first-time contributors through installing the Zulip development environment on Windows, macOS, and Linux.

-The recommended method for installing the Zulip development environment is to use Vagrant with VirtualBox on Windows, and Vagrant with Docker on macOS and Linux.
-This method creates a virtual machine (for Windows) or a Linux container (for macOS and Linux) inside which the Zulip server and all related services will run.
+The recommended method for installing the Zulip development environment is to use WSL 2 on Windows, and Vagrant with Docker on macOS and Linux.
+This methoduses the Windows Subsystem for Linux or creates a Linux container (for macOS and Linux) inside which the Zulip server and all related services will run.

 Contents: